rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

 ### /etc/drbd.d/global_common.conf

 You can define global configuration options for your cluster here.
 This is interesting if you have multiple resources.
-For this cluster you can let everything on default.
+For this cluster you can leave everything on default.

 > There is a well explained global.conf on github from DRBD's vendor company linbit: [https://github.com/LINBIT/drbd-8.3/blob/master/scripts/drbd.conf.example](https://github.com/LINBIT/drbd-8.3/blob/master/scripts/drbd.conf.example)